billrubyacorn/Algolia-Instantsearch/ruby-acorn-app/README.md

-## Ruby Acorn: Objectives & Accomplishments ##
+## Ruby Acorn: Alogolia Objectives & Accomplishments ##
-My objective was to learn the entire Algolia process.
+My main objective was to learn the entire Algolia process.
 From integrating to Ruby Acorn's Shopify website to seeing the Analytics in Algolia.
 And I have done this.

-Understanding Algolia's process is extremely important as an Enterprise Solution Engineer.
-We will be explaining to clients this process and show how Algolia's Analytics and Algolia's NeuralSearch, will drive X% of revenue growth.
-I can see how this works in Algolia.
+Understanding Algolia's entire process is important as an Enterprise Solution Engineer.
+We will be explaining to clients.
+We will show how this process of using Algolia's Analytics and Algolia's NeuralSearch, will drive X% of revenue growth.
+Real growth that we can back up after implementation.
+It is great to see how this works in Algolia.
 Hence, why I want to join the Algolia team.

 ### Questions & Learnings ###
 Below are the questions I had and what I've learned.